andreasschmittner/blog/_posts/2025-08-28-DOE-Climate-Report.md

 Another example is hurricanes.
 Climate scientists have documented that the frequency of hurricanes does not increase and is not expected to increase with global warming.
-The reason is that there are opposing effects of warmer surface water, which make hurricanes more powerful, and changes in wind sheer in the atmosphere, that reduce the chances of hurricane formation.
+The reason is that there are opposing effects of warmer surface water, which make hurricanes more powerful, and changes in wind shear in the atmosphere, that reduce the chances of hurricane formation.
 This is what the DOE report highlights in its executive summary: "claims of increased frequency or intensity of hurricanes, tornadoes, floods, and droughts are not supported by U.S. historical data".
 However, we also know that the frequency of the most powerful hurricanes is projected to increase, and that the impacts of hurricanes will become worse due to human-caused climate change due to increased